kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/quickstart/metrics/README_metrics.md

 ---

-> **PLD Metrics is not generic analytics —
+> **PLD Metrics is not general analytics —
 it is behavioral instrumentation.
-It measures whether the agent remains aligned with the interaction contract.**
+It measures whether an agent maintains alignment with the interaction contract.**